Akumar4318/Netflix-AI/README.md

 ...Start:-

--Create React App
--Configured tailwind css
--Added React-Router-dom
--Added React-icons
--signUp form
--Login Form
--form validation
--useRef hook
--firebase setup
+- Built a React application from scratch.
+- Set up Tailwind CSS for beautiful, responsive styling.
+- Integrated React Router for seamless navigation.
+- Added React Icons for sleek and modern UI elements.
+- Designed sign-up and login forms with validation.
+- Leveraged useRef for better DOM handling.
+- Configured Firebase for user authentication.
--deploying out app to production
+- Deployed the app to production for public access.
--create sign up user Account
--Implement sigh in user APi
+- Enabled user account creation with profile setup.
+- Implemented user sign-in API for authentication.
--Created Redux store with userSlice
+- Set up Redux store with a userSlice for state management.
--implemented sign out
--update profile
--Bug Fix
+- Added sign-out functionality.
+- Built user profile update features.
+- Fixed bugs and optimized the app.
-- sign up use displayName and profile picture update
+- Enhanced the sign-up process with displayName and profile picture updates.
-   - if the user is not logged in redirect me to the  login page and if  user loged in the it will not go to login page
+- Ensured logged-out users are redirected to the login page, while logged-in users bypass it.
-- Unsubscribed to the onAuthstatechanged callback
+- Unsubscribed from onAuthStateChanged callback when not needed.
+- Registered and accessed TMDB API for movie data.
+- Fetched "Now Playing" movies from TMDB API.
+- Created a custom hook to manage "Now Playing" movies.
+- Built a movieSlice and updated the store with movie data.
+- Designed and planned main and secondary containers for content layout.
+- Retrieved trailer video data from the API.
+- Updated the store with trailer video information.
+- Embedded autoplaying, muted YouTube trailers in the app.
+- Added creative and visually appealing Tailwind CSS styles for a stunning design.

 Features

 - Login and SignUp Pages

     Sing in /SignUp  Pages
 - Browse page(After Authentication)

         -Header
         -Main Movie